What is Aftcasting?

 Luck is the second-most important factor for retirement planning; second only to withdrawal rate.
 Good luck can give you lifelong income, bad luck can deplete your portfolio very fast.
 It creates the perils of sequence of returns and sequence of inflation.

-How can I visualize luck ?
-How can I show luck to my clients in their planning?
-That is where aftcasting comes in.
+How can you visualize luck ?
+This is where aftcasting comes in.

 uses the actual market history, including growth rate and inflation, as they